Following our most successful season yet – 132 days, the Rink of Dreams at Ottawa City Hall is now closed for the year.

 Weather permitting the Rink of Dreams is open daily from 6 am to 11 pm.
 The heated changing facility is open daily from 8 am to 11 pm.
+Bring your own skates - no skate rental services available.

 Enjoy skating on the state of the art refrigerated ice rink of course, eating a delicious, local favourite: Beavertails.
 Afterwards, take a tour inside City Hall and visit the Barbara Ann Scott Gallery, Ottawa Sports Hall of Fame and the Karsh Masson Gallery.
 All are free of charge.